-From a processing perspective, ACH isn’t so much different from the regular payment gateway process.
+From a processing perspective, ACH isn’t too different from processing credit cards when viewed from the payment gateway process.
 (For more information about the payment gateway process, including discussion on the entire process of accepting payments, check out our article How To Accept Payments Online: The Complete Guide.)

 ACH transactions are supported in all of BlueSnap’s integrations.
 Whether your business accepts ACH via Payment API or hosted checkout page, the process works like this: